-Before rushing out and stocking up on chemical DPC and other tools, it’s best to be sure on the course of action you need to take.
-If you’ve checked everything and still can’t determine the exact cause of the problem, and aren’t confident in tackling the issue yourself, what’s the next step?
+Before rushing out and stocking up on chemical DPC and other tools, you must be clear on your course of action.
+If you’ve checked everything, still can’t determine the exact cause of the problem, and aren’t confident in tackling the issue yourself, what’s the next step?

 A surveyor will be able to conduct an investigation and discover the cause.
-They’ll also advise on a course of action and provide a ball-park guide-price, thus avoiding any potentially unnecessary and extensive work.
+They’ll also advise on a course of action and estimate costs, thus avoiding any potentially unnecessary and extensive work.
 At this point, you can then contact a professional to complete the work required.

-The table below provides an insight into the type of costs you could be facing for the more common problems and resolutions regarding rising and penetrating damp.
-The data shows costs for soil excavation and laying any external surfaces, new DPC, and silicone injection into the walls.
+The table below provides insight into the costs you could be facing for the more common problems and resolutions regarding rising and penetrating damp.
+The data shows costs for soil excavation, laying any external surfaces, new DPC, and silicone injection into the walls.

-Prices sourced from homeadviceguide.com and will vary depending on your location within the country as well as the size of your property and the work required.
+Prices are sourced from homeadviceguide.com.
+These prices will vary depending on your location within the country, the size of your property, and the work required.

 Problem: Ground level higher than the existing damp proof course

 |Ground excavation — one wall||Terraced||£200|